MomomeYeah/Flask-CLIPlus/README.md

 * entering a wildcard with a value like {id} seems to make further autocomplete not process, but directory listing returned instead.
 Figure out a way to fix this, or just replace {id} with something else, e.g. (id)?
 * param names/values with spaces: handle these or not?
 Use quotes?
+* if a param is a file type, send this as a proper file.
+Need to store param types as well as names in path tree